hongtucui/DrGee/README.md

 test_ic50.py:   drug response test using the optimal parameter independent TCGA test set.

-views.py:  Backend files of DrGee online tool.
+views.py:  Backend files of DrGee online tool, users can input gene expression data from cell lines of interest and obtain two key outputs: predicted gene essentialities in the input cell line, and corresponding drug recommendations and sensitivity.